An important foreword:

 In a word: NO!

 Many Christians, in order to show Torah observant believers the "error of their ways," gleefully and with undertones of sarcasm bring up the fact that "no one can keep those old 613 commandments."
-Fact is, hardly any of these Christians realize what the 613 commandments were, in the first place, nor that no one (including Yeshua) has ever kept them all - because most were for the priests; some were only for men while others only for women; some were only for a certain point in time; some for Nazirite vows, and 200+ related to the Temple which is not standing!
+Fact is, hardly any of these Christians realize what the 613 commandments were, in the first place, or that no one (including Yeshua) has ever kept them all - because most were for the priests; some were only for men while others only for women; some were only for a certain point in time; some for Nazirite vows, and 200+ related to the Temple which is not standing!

 Similarly, the tzit-tzit (knotted fringes) of the tallit (prayer shawl) are also connected to the 613 commandments.
 Torah commentator Rashi declared that the number of knots on a tzit-tzit (in its Mishnaic spelling) has the value of 600.
 When doubled over, each tassel has eight threads and five sets of knots, which totals 13 - for a grand total of 613.
 This concept reminds tallit wearers of all Torah commandments.

 The world needs to be made aware of the fact that, while God gave us many commands to follow, including the Ten Commandments, He did NOT "do away with Torah" (His Divine Instructions in Righteousness found in the first five Books of the Bible without which man would have NO blueprint for moral, holy living).
 Yeshua attempted to abolish the rabbinical, man-made "stuff" - the opinions and traditions that kept people in bondage.
-Neither He nor His apostles ever spoke against Torah nor suggested that after Yeshua's death Torah was to become null and void!
-(That is a strictly Christian concept which cannot be verified in the Scriptures!)
+Neither he nor his apostles ever spoke against Torah nor suggested that after Yeshua's death Torah was to become null and void!
+(That is a strictly Christian concept which cannot be verified in Scripture!)
 Paul (upon whose much-misunderstood writings Christianity has based its entire theology) verified this when he said: Do we then nullify the Law through faith?
 May it never be!
 On the contrary, we establish the Law.
 (Romans 3:31)

 For those who are truly interested in learning more about the God we serve, we invite you to join us as we examine this issue in detail!